HKUST-KnowComp/AutoGraph-R1/README.md

 -   **Two-Stage Pipeline:** A clear separation between the graph constructor training stage and the inference/benchmarking stage.
 -   **Reproducible Benchmarking:** Provides scripts to reproduce our results and evaluate custom-built knowledge graphs on multiple QA benchmarks.

-Of course.
-Here is a refined version of your original "Setup Instructions" that maintains the exact flow and details you provided, but reorganizes them for clarity and simplicity.

-It is provided in a single markdown code block for easy copying.

 ## Setup Instructions

 This guide covers the environment setup for both the training and inference stages.
 All packages should be installed in the same environment.